-Abdomen: Abdominal Fluid Buildup, Cystic Right Oviduct, Egg Yolk Peritonitis/ Coelomitis, Impacted Oviduct, Internal Laying, Omphalitis “Mushy Chick Disease”, Osteomyelitis, Salpingitis, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush
+Abdomen: Abdominal Fluid Buildup, Cystic Right Oviduct, Egg Yolk Peritonitis/ Coelomitis, Impacted Oviduct, Internal Laying, an infectious usually painful inflammatory disease of bone often of bacterial origin that may result in the death of bone tissue., Salpingitis, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush

-Appetite/Drinking Changes: Avian Leukosis Virus (Lymphoid Leukosis), Aspergillosis, Avian Influenza, Coccidiosis, Crop Impaction, Sour Crop (Candidiasis), Fowl Pox, Gout, Marek’s Disease, Mycoplasma, Osteomyelitis, Reproductive Tract Cancer (Ovarian or Oviductal), Reticuloendotheliosis, Salmonellosis, Vent Gleet/Cloacitis/Thrush, Worms
+Appetite/Drinking Changes: Avian Leukosis Virus (Lymphoid Leukosis), Aspergillosis, Avian Influenza, Coccidiosis, A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration.
+Impaction, Sour Crop (Candidiasis), Fowl Pox, Gout, Marek’s Disease, Mycoplasma, Osteomyelitis, Reproductive Tract Cancer (Ovarian or Oviductal), Reticuloendotheliosis, Salmonellosis, Vent Gleet/Cloacitis/Thrush, Worms

 Breathing/Mouth: Aspergillosis, Avian Influenza, Botulism, Sour Crop (Candidiasis), Egg Binding (Egg Bound), Fowl Cholera, Fowl Pox, Gapeworm, Heat Exhaustion, Heart Problems, Impacted Oviduct, Infectious Coryza, ILT, Mycoplasma, Newcastle Disease, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush, Worms

-Egg-Laying Changes Or Issues: Avian Leukosis Virus (Lymphoid Leukosis), Coccidiosis, Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Pox, Impacted Oviduct, Internal Laying, Newcastle Disease, Prolapse, Salpingitis, Soft-Shelled Eggs, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush, Worms
+Egg-Laying Changes Or Issues: Avian Leukosis Virus (Lymphoid Leukosis), Coccidiosis, Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Pox, Impacted Oviduct, Internal Laying, Newcastle Disease, Prolapsed Vent, Salpingitis, Soft-Shelled Eggs, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush, Worms

 Energy/Movement: Arthritis (Osteoarthritis and Septic Arthritis), Aspergillosis, Avian Influenza, Botulism, Coccidiosis, Crop Impaction, Sour Crop (Candidiasis), Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Cholera, Fowl Pox, Gout, Heat Exhaustion, Heart Problems, Marek’s Disease, Molting, Mycoplasma, Osteomyelitis, Reticuloendotheliosis, Salmonellosis, Spraddle Leg, Vent Gleet/Cloacitis/Thrush